AlexsLemonade/alsf-scpca/images/vireo-snp/README.md

-This folder contains a Dockerfile for the vireo-snp package.
+This folder contains a Dockerfile for the [vireo-snp](https://vireosnp.readthedocs.io/en/latest/) package.

-The image is built from a versioned python (slim) image.
+The image is built from a versioned Python (slim) image.

 ## Building the image